craftercms/docs/source/developers/developer-workflow/developer-workflow.rst

 2. The next thing to do is give your site an ID.
 The ID itself doesn’t matter in a sense.
 It doesn’t need to match anything per se, technically speaking the only requirement is that it’s unique.
 That said, it’s a best practice to provide an ID that is meaningful/recognizable to the team.
 If your website is called FreshFlowers.com a good ID might be “freshflowerscom”.

    Click on the **Review** button, then finally  click on the **Create Site** button to create your site.
-Crafter CMS will create the local repositories, search index and internal data structures required to support the project and install the blueprint.
+CrafterCMS will create the local repositories, search index and internal data structures required to support the project and install the blueprint.
 Your site should be created in a short while.

 3. Once your site is created, the next step is to add a remote repository to your newly created site.
 Open the **Sidebar** then click on **Site Tools** -> **Remote Repositories**, then click on the **New Repository** on the top right.